Narmi AI, facilitating knowledge discovery through conversational intelligence

 A sandbox is a controlled and isolated testing environment that replicates the production system, allowing developers and testers to safely experiment with new software or code changes without affecting the live or operational system.
 It helps assess the behavior and functionality of software in a protected setting, reducing the risk of errors or issues impacting the live environment.
 For more information about Narmi's sandbox, go to our Developer Quick Start Guide.

 A Software Development Kit (SDK) is a set of software tools, libraries, and documentation that facilitates the development of applications, software components, or integrations for a particular platform, operating system, or framework.
-SDKs provide developers with pre-built functions, resources, and guidelines to streamline the creation of software, ensuring compatibility and adherence to the standards of the target environment.
+SDKs provide developers with pre-built functions, resources, and guidelines to streamline software creation, ensuring compatibility and adherence to the standards of the target environment.
+To learn about Narmi's Public API SDK, go to Developer Quick Start Guide.

 Standard Designated Nationals - OFAC published a list of individuals and companies owned or controlled by, or acting for or on behalf of, targeted countries.
 It also lists individuals, groups, and entities, such as terrorists and narcotics traffickers designated under programs that are not country-specific.